Liposomal Bupivacaine Block at the Time of Cesarean Delivery to Decrease Postoperative Pain: A Randomized Controlled Trial.

 Obstetrics & Gynecology

 Prabhu, Malavika; Clapp, Mark A; McQuaid-Hanson, Emily L.; Ona, Samsiya; OʼDonnell, Taylor; James, Kaitlyn; Bateman, Brian T; Wylie, Blair J; and Barth, William H, "Liposomal Bupivacaine Block at the Time of Cesarean Delivery to Decrease Postoperative Pain: A Randomized Controlled Trial."
 (2018).
-All Publications.
+Articles, Abstracts, and Reports.
 211.